Lutheran Strand for pre-service teachers

 Study requirements for undergraduate students

-Students enrolled in a Bachelor of Education complete the study requirements of the Lutheran Strand via the Undergraduate Certificate in Divinity award.
+Students enrolled in a Bachelor of Education complete the study requirements of the Lutheran Strand via the Diploma in Theology award.
 Students may also undertake single units from this award if they wish to fill an elective space in their initial teacher qualification.